 “Form It” is a poetry prompt that focuses on exploring our topic through form poetry.
 The prompt includes recommendations for each form’s best use!
-This time, we’re going to “form” a simple veil.
+This time, we’re going to “form” a bear.

 “Form It” is a poetry prompt that focuses on exploring our topic through form poetry.
 The prompt includes recommendations for each form’s best use!
-This time, we’re going to “form” Things Invisible.
+This time, we’re going to “form” a mountain.

-This week’s poetry prompt asks you to imagine yourself a winding thread.
-Join us, animate yourself into a long, thin strand, and create poetry.
+Some of the very first complex human societies began here.
+This week’s poetry prompt asks you to imagine yourself as a natural trough in the earth— a valley.
+Join us, animate yourself into the hollow of a sloping river valley, and create poetry.

 Take a mountain pilgrimage with us and see how a few beat poets spent time at a beloved mountain.
 Grab your hiking boots and a pencil, and write some poetry in the serenity of mountain air.

 Pick your chair, have a seat and write some poetry with us about life around the family table.
 There are plenty of stories to share.